Nazrat450/ShutDownScript/README.md

 Shutdown after downloads finish:

-Choose option 3 → Monitors until Steam downloads stop 🛑 Permissions Note
+Choose option 3 → Monitors until Steam and Epic downloads stop 🛑 Permissions Note
 If you see a policy error like: